mulderp/gnucap_book/installing-gnucap.md

 ```

 As you will learn later, the architecture of Gnucap is based heavily on plugins.
 The apps and libs folder include a set of plugins.
+Gnucap consists of a set of models for simulations, simulation algorithms and a user interface.
 The main user interface is in the main folder.
 Modelgen is a utility to translate electrical components into models for simulation with Gnucap.

 To build Gnucap, you should move to a recent tag or branch of the project.
 You can do this with: